nft-lending/nft-lending-algorand/README.md

 Notably, Algorand network cost is relatively low.
 This allows for the Borrower to deploy a new instance of the Smart Contract for each NFT put as a collateral, and create an auction for it.
 When the auction ends, the lending commences, and when the lending ends, whether with repayment or liquidation, the Smart Contract can be destroyed.

-Th auction is governed on-chain as low network fees allow this as well.
+The auction is governed on-chain as low network fees allow this as well.

 ### Workflow